 These days, manufacturers are now making special shingles made with algaecides and fungicides used to resist algae growth.
 They deter the growth of algae for a reasonably long period.

-If you are in need of roof repair or roof replacement in Northern Kentucky, Harmeyer Roofing and Construction is a trusted company that deals with roofing services in Northern Kentucky.
+If you are in need of roof repair or roof replacement in St. Simons Island Georgia, Harmeyer Roofing and Construction is a trusted company that deals with roofing services in St. Simons Island Georgia.